|Site Map | Bulletin Home | Temple University|

 Return to menu

 Professional development begins with membership to associations/organizations for all STHM students.
 We encourage our students to consider joining one of the following groups during their academic tenure in the School of Tourism and Hospitality Management.
-For more information about each STHM Student Professional Organization, go to our Center for Student Services (CSS) web site at http://sthm.temple.edu/studserv/stud_orgs.html.
+See our Advising Center for additional information.
 Scholarship opportunities are available within the associations for those who are active members.
-Please be reminded that, in most cases, students must be a member of the association for at least one year to be eligible for the available scholarships.
+See the specific association's web site for details.
+Please be reminded that in most cases, students must be a member of the association for at least one year to be eligible for the available scholarships.

 Hospitality Sales and Marketing Association International (HSMAI)